josethomazini/jupyter/README.md

 ## Create the password

-Make a temporary container, just for creating the password:
+Make a temporary container, just to create the password:

 ```
 docker run -it --rm --entrypoint /bin/bash my-jupyter